EU bank bailout roulette awaits Monte dei Paschi investors

-LONDON Investors awaiting the finer points of Monte dei Paschi's (BMPS.MI) restructuring plan could soon find themselves wishing their bank had run aground at another time and place in the eurozone financial crisis.
+LONDON, Sept 29 Investors awaiting the finer points of Monte dei Paschi's restructuring plan could soon find themselves wishing their bank had run aground at another time and place in the eurozone financial crisis.

 After approving more than 5 trillion euros of state aid to its financial system over the past five years, the European Union has switched the burden of bank bailouts away from taxpayers and onto shareholders, bondholders and big depositors.